 How to Prevent the Transmission of Genital Herpes

 It is possible to transmit genital herpes to other people, even if you do not have active sores or notice symptoms.
 However, transmission is much less likely when you don't have an active outbreak.
 Any skin-to-skin contact with the area of the body that is infected can transmit the virus.
 This includes anal sex, vaginal sex, and oral sex.
 While researchers are at work on a vaccine to prevent getting the virus, there is no way to guarantee the prevention of herpes other than avoiding that skin-to-skin contact.

 If you or your partner have genital herpes, you should have a conversation about how to prevent the transmission of the virus or reduce the risk to the non-infected partner.
 For example, avoiding sexual contact from the time you experience prodromal symptoms to the time the herpes sores have healed can help reduce the risk of transmission.
 Additionally, using latex condoms can also reduce your risk.
 If you or your partner have a latex allergy, you may also use polyurethane condoms.
 However, affected areas of skin that are not covered by the condom still potentially put you at risk of transmission.
 Suppressive therapy can help you reduce the risks of potentially transmitting the virus it to your partner.

 It is also important to know that if you have genital herpes, you have an increased risk of contracting human immunodeficiency virus (HIV) if you are exposed to it.
 Taking medication to suppress outbreaks does not reduce this risk.

-If you think you have genital herpes, get tested, even if you don’t have any sores.
+If you notice genital sores, lesions, or other symptoms of genital herpes, it is worth getting tested.
 If you do test positive, you can still have an active and healthy sex life, albeit with some modifications to protect your partner.
 There are also medications available to help treat and prevent outbreaks.
 While there is no cure, the condition is highly manageable.

 See more helpful articles: